payment-slip-realtime

 payment-slip-recipient

-How to Read a Payment Slip: Step-by-Step Guide
+How to Read a Payment Slip: A Step by Step Guide

-Reading a payment slip can be confusing, especially if you are not familiar with the terminology.
-To read a payment slip, start by identifying the payer and payee, the date of the transaction, and the amount paid.
-Next, look for any additional information such as invoice numbers or purchase order numbers.
-Finally, check the payment method used and any associated fees or discounts.
+A payment slip can be quite confusing especially if one is not familiar with the terms used.
+To analyse a payment slip, first, look at the payer and the payee, the date of the transaction and the amount paid.
+Then try to find out anything else that might be useful, like invoice numbers or purchase order numbers.
+Finally, check the mode of payment made and whether there are any charges or whether there is any discount offered.

 payment-slip-pay